 The Youth Prop Up action plan is part of the wider Estonian Youth Guarantee National Action Plan initiated by the European Union.

 The main aim is in supporting young people in need, who may have been made redundant or have not completed their education and are not currently studying.
 The programme attempts to assist them in realising their potential and return to being a productive member of society as quickly as possible, raising their confidence and self-esteem.

 The activities take place under the “Inclusion of youth at risk of social exclusion and improvement of youth employability” programme.
 The programme is approved by the Ministry of Education and Research and co-financed by European Social Fund.
-Programme is leaded by Estonian Youth Work Centre.
+Programme is lead by Education and Youth Authority.